localgovdrupal/localgov/README.md

 COMPOSER_MEMORY_LIMIT=-1 composer create-project localgovdrupal/localgov-project MY_PROJECT --stability dev --no-cache
 ```

-If you just want to pull in the latest changes to LocalGovDrupal run composer
+If you just want to pull in the latest changes to LocalGov Drupal run composer
 update with the `--no-cache` flag.

 ```bash